 Note this is about a future release of APEX and the final release may differ from what I describe.

-As of this writing Application Express release 5.2 is a work in progress but you can be an early adopter.
+As of this writing Application Express release 5.2 [Update: the release is renamed 18.1] is a work in progress but you can be an early adopter.
 Try it out and give us feedback.
 My experience working on APEX 5.2 has been quite different from 5.1.
 In the previous release I, along with a few others were laser focused on Interactive Grid.
 In contrast my work on 5.2 feels like a flood light shinning on many area, some not even identified during release planning.
 In this series of articles I give my perspective and some technical details on things that I have worked on.
 Lets start with Interactive Grid.

 The 5.2 release started with big plans for Interactive Grid (IG).
 We hoped to make substantial progress in our long term goal to make IG a supper set of Interactive Report (IR).
 It soon became apparent that other features such as REST services and REST enabled SQL, new Text with Autocomplete item, and page designer improvements would take resources away from IG work so we had to scale back.
 We kept the APEX community updated through conference presentations, and the statement of direction.